numbas/editor-docs/source/themes.rst

 Uploading a theme to the editor
 -------------------------------

 Package your theme's files into a .zip file.
 Next, go to the Numbas editor and click on the :guilabel:`Your profile` link, then :guilabel:`Your themes`.
-The :guilabel:`Upload a new theme` take you to a form where you can upload the .zip file you created, and give it a human-readable name.
+The :guilabel:`Upload a new theme` takes you to a form where you can upload the .zip file you created, and give it a human-readable name.
 You will be able to select any of your themes in the exam edit page.

 If you make changes to your theme, go back to the :guilabel:`Your themes` page and click on the :guilabel:`Edit` link, then upload a revised .zip file.